The Life Sciences Law Review: United Kingdom

 v Pre-market clearance

-Regulation 46 of the Medicines Regulations implements Article 6(1) of Directive 2001/83/EC, which requires that a medicinal product has a marketing authorisation prior to being placed on the market.
+The Medicines Regulations requires that a medicinal product has a marketing authorisation prior to being placed on the market.
 It is an offence for any person to sell or supply, or offer to sell or supply, an unauthorised medicinal product or a medicinal product otherwise than in accordance with the terms of a marketing authorisation.

 The EU chapter summarises the conformity assessment and CE-marking procedures for medical devices.
 Because there is little regulatory pre-market review and approval of medical devices (with the exception of a medicines regulator's review of devices incorporating medicinal products and blood products), the MHRA has no involvement in the process leading up to CE marking.

 Following Brexit, the UK has decided not to implement either the EU Medical Devices Regulation or its IVD equivalent.
-In the short term at least, the UK will align its medical devices regime with the current EU devices directives.
-Until 2023, it will allow CE-marked devices to be placed on the market in the UK but, from 2023, medical devices for the Great Britain market must bear the UK conformity assessment (UKCA) mark.
+In the short term at least, the UK will align its medical devices regime with the current EU devices directives (although as the time of writing the MHRA is reviewing responses to its consultation on proposed changes to the medical devices regulatory framework).
+Until 2023, it will allow CE-marked devices to be placed on the market in the UK but, from 2023, medical devices for the Great Britain market must bear the UKCA mark.
+Post-Brexit, all medical devices and IVDs placed on the market in the UK must be registered with the MHRA, although there are grace periods for manufacturers of those classes of devices that were not required to be registered under the previous regulations.

 vi Regulatory incentives

 The UK will continue to offer orphan exclusivity in accordance with EU standards, but applicants will submit applications to the MHRA and timing of exclusivity protection will be calculated from the product's first approval in the UK.
-Similarly, companies must agree paediatric investigation plans (PIPs) with the MHRA post-Brexit and will benefit from rewards equivalent to those under EU law.
+Similarly, companies must agree paediatric investigation plans (PIPs) with the MHRA post-Brexit and will benefit from rewards equivalent to those under EU law (although there is added complexity as the territorial scope of the supplementary patent certificate and marketing authorisations may vary).

 vii Post-approval controls

-The United Kingdom's post-approval controls over marketing authorisation holders for medicines and manufacturers of medical devices closely mirror the EU requirements.
-However, reports and notifications are exclusively to UK regulators, such as the MHRA, post-Brexit.
+The United Kingdom's post-approval controls over marketing authorisation holders for medicines and manufacturers of medical devices currently closely mirror the EU requirements.
+However, reports and notifications are exclusively to the MHRA, post-Brexit.

 Transfer of marketing authorisations for medicines